Bill of Rights Institute: Essay contest

 In 2006, BRI began a high school essay contest which asks students to reflect on civic values.
 Individuals who have taken part in the awards weekend include Supreme Court Justices Sandra Day O'Connor and Clarence Thomas, journalist John Stossel, journalist and political analyst Juan Williams, Judge Andrew Napolitano, and NBA player Antawn Jamison.

 Constitutional Academy

 Other student programs run by BRI include the Constitutional Academy, which provides students with a six-week study of the Constitution in Washington, D.C.
 In 2011 the Ford Motor Company Fund provided scholarships to eleven students to attend the Constitutional Academy.

 MyImpact Challenge

 BRI hosts the MyImpact Challenge, a civic engagement contest open to U.S. citizens and U.S.-based young people who are between the ages of 13 and 19 and enrolled in middle or high school.

 BRI National Civics Teacher of the Year

 BRI presents an annual National Civics Teacher of the Year award to one civics teacher in the United States.
 Nominations begin in the spring and the award recipient is announced in the fall.

 The 2025 National Civics Teacher of the Year was awarded to Veronica Pitts, a high school teacher in Selma, Alabama.
+Pitts was awarded with a $5,000 check for her to use in her classroom and a scholarship to attend the National Council of Social Studies annual conference in Washington, D.C.
+The chief program officer of BRI, Stan Swim, said that Pitts "really, really cares about these kids, and she understands and wants to help them be their best, and she understands that to do that, they have to know how to work within the country and the system that they live in."
+U.S. Representative Terri Sewell (D-Selma), congratulated Pitts for winning the award on the House Floor, stating, "Each year, only one teacher in the nation is selected to receive this prestigious honor, and I am thrilled that this year, the teacher hails from Alabama's 7th Congressional District."